-A versatile, high-specification, research grade instrument that can be modified for EIS
+A versatile, high-specification, research grade electrochemical workstation that can be modified for EIS

-Based on a modular chassis, this instrument can be customized to address every possible application in the field of classical electrochemistry.
+Based on a modular chassis, this potentiostat can be customized to address every possible application in the field of classical electrochemistry.

-The SP-150 is a versatile, high-specification, research grade potentiostat/galavanostat.
+The SP-150 is a versatile, high-specification, research-grade potentiostat.

 With its modular chassis, this electrochemical workstation can be customized to address every possible application in the field of classical electrochemistry.

-The SP-150 potentiostat/galvanostat can be configured at point of purchase to include an EIS-capable module, and a low current option (1 nA full scale range).
+The SP-150 potentiostat can be configured at the point of purchase to include an EIS-capable module, and a low current option (1 nA full scale range).

 Powerful, modular and easy to use